Catalina Morales: Pageantry

 Morales began her career in pageantry in 2008, when she was selected to represent Puerto Rico at Miss Italia nel Mondo 2008, a pageant for women belonging to the Italian diaspora.
 She did not place in the pageant.
 Morales returned to pageantry three years afterwards, when she represented Gurabo in the Miss World Puerto Rico 2011 competition, placing in the top twelve.

 In 2015, Morales was selected to represent Guaynabo at the Miss Universe Puerto Rico 2015 competition.
-During the competition, she won the Best Hair award, sponsored by TRESemmé, and also placed sixth in the national costume contest.
 The competition was held in Ponce, Puerto Rico on October 9, 2014, and Morales went on to be crowned the winner.
 During her reign, she wrote a book chronicling her father's battle and subsequent death from terminal lung cancer.
 As Miss Universe Puerto Rico, she represented Puerto Rico at Miss Universe 2015 in Las Vegas, Nevada, where she went unplaced.
 Her reign as Miss Universe Puerto Rico ended after she crowned Kristhielee Caride as her successor the following year.